anchengyang/Diabetes-prediction/README.md

 `docker pull anchengyang/diabetes-django`

-The image should be pulled and you can verify by entering `docker images` in your terminal to view your images
+The docker image should be pulled and you can verify by entering `docker images` in your terminal to view your images

 ### Step 3